 Mistake # 5 – Purchasing an Inadequate Amount of Coverage

 A small term policy with $100,000 in coverage may seem like a lot of money at first glance, but when you factor in mortgages, child-raising costs, and college tuition it suddenly isn’t very much at all.
-If you’re unsure how much life insurance coverage you need to protect your family, after running a term quote you can use our needs analysis tool to help you calculate the numbers.
+If you’re unsure how much life insurance coverage you need to protect your family, you can use our needs analysis tool to help you calculate the numbers.
 It’s easy to use and will help reassure you that you’re buying the right amount of life insurance.

 Mistake # 6 – Improperly Designating Beneficiaries